 T-Rays Burger Station – 202 South 8th Street, Fernandina Beach (904-261-6310).
 Serving breakfast and lunch.
 T-Rays is a magnet for locals.
 Don’t let the name fool you.
 T-Rays offers what some feel is the best fried shrimp in Fernandina Beach, besides their burgers.
 Also serving salads, fish, chicken sandwiches, grilled cheese, tuna, turkey and more.
 T-Rays has attracted national media attention over the years with its unique setting — a former Exxon gas station.

 Casual Beach Dining & Bars

-Salt Life Food Shack located at Fernandina’s Main Beach Park, 17 North Fletcher Ave., (904-432-7385).
+Salt Life Food Shack, at Fernandina’s Main Beach Park, 17 North Fletcher Ave., (904-432-7385).
 Particularly popular with tourists, this restaurant’s design and setting exudes a beach vacation vibe.
 The blue hues of evening lighting along with glowing flames of tiki torches adds to the nighttime ambiance at this dining/beach bar option.
-From rooftop bar, the elevated view looks across Main Beach Park to the ocean.
+Visitors enjoy the elevated waterfront view from rooftop bar that looks across Main Beach Park to the ocean.

-The Sandbar & Kitchen, is also located at Fernandina’s Main Beach Park, 2910 Atlantic Ave.
-(904-310-3648).
-This restaurant is right on the beach.
+The Sandbar is also located oceanfront at Fernandina’s Main Beach Park, 2910 Atlantic Ave.
+(904-310-3648), formerly known as The Sandbar & Kitchen, and Sandy Bottoms.
 Brick pizza oven plus full menu.
-Sit oceanfront beside a sand dune at tables on outside patio or at the outdoor bar, or at picnic tables with umbrellas right in the sand on the beach.
+Sit oceanfront at tables on covered outside patio, at the outdoor bar, or at picnic tables with umbrellas right in the sand on the beach.
 Inside, dine upstairs or on main level (interior design is themed “the Main Beach Pier”).
-Lots of TVs for sports, live entertainment (musicians/bands perform on stage).
+Lots of TVs for sports, often features live music, entertainment.